|

 You can find out more about the project by downloading the leaflet on our library and links page.
 If you or someone you know might benefit from this project, either as a parent or a volunteer, please contact us.

-You are invited to come and join us.
-As usual there will be food and entertainment from The Cowpat Kickers, and a chance to meet friends old and new.
+Annual General Meeting Equal Say's 10th Annual General Meeting will be held at the Campanile, 10 Tunnel Street, Glasgow (Tel: 0141 287 7700) on Wednesday 20th February at 7pm.
+As usual there will be food and entertainment from the Cowpat Kickers, and a chance to meet friends old and new.

 If you wish to support Equal Say, one way to do that would be to become a member of Equal Say.
 Any individual can do this, apart from Equal Say staff.
 If you want to become a member of Equal Say, please contact us.
 If you are an advocate or advocacy partner, you are automatically a member of Equal Say.
 Members can vote at our Annual General Meeting.